jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 To that end, we created a GitLab CI/CD workflow to build and deploy our application routing front-end nodes and the Open On Demand web services @gitlab-cicd.
 This workflow ensures that we can deliver features and fix bugs through regular deployments of the SDHPC infrastructure.

-In the next section we highlight trends in the design of large-scale systems in industry and research that are driving evolution toward cloud-native HPC infrastructure.
+In [](#related-work) we highlight trends in the design of large-scale systems in industry and research that are driving evolution toward cloud-native HPC infrastructure.
-In section [sec-tag] we document the design of our software-defined infrastructure to route user connections to desired endpoints and the CICD workflow used to deploy it.
+In [](#sdhpc) we document the design of our software-defined infrastructure to route user connections to desired endpoints and the CICD workflow used to deploy it.
-In section [sec-tag] we discuss the initial use-case for this infrastructure and assess its utility.
+In [](#sdhpc-applied) we discuss the initial use-case for this infrastructure and assess its utility.
 We conclude the paper with a discussion of future directions.

+(related-work)=
 # Related Work

 Research generates data that must be processed, analyzed, and stored in order to derive scientific insights.